ToolJet/ToolJet/docs/docs/tooljet-concepts/styling-components.md

 <br/>
 <br/>

-The currentStepId attribute of the **Steps** component stores the ID of the active step.
-The JavaScript code above will change the color to #031926 (rich black) if the currentStepId is set to 2.
-If it's not 2, the color will default to #ffffff (white).
+The **currentStepId** key of the Steps component stores the ID of the active step.
+The JavaScript code above will change the color to `#031926` (rich black) if the currentStepId is set to 2.
+If it's not 2, the color will default to `#ffffff` (white).

 <div style={{textAlign: 'center'}}>
     <img className="screenshot-full" src="/img/tooljet-concepts/styling-components/updated-steps.gif" alt="Updated Steps" width="100%" />